FelicienLL/mapbayr/README.md

   - handles multiple error models such as additive, proportional, mixed or exponential error (without prior log-transformation of data).
   - fit multiple patients.
-  - fit both parent drugs and metabolites simultaneously.
+  - fit both parent drug and metabolite simultaneously.
   - accepts any kind of models thanks to the flexibility of mrgsolve.
   - functions to easily pass administration and observation information, as well as plot methods to visualize predictions and parameter